-Unsurprisingly, there are not many Aboriginal politicians in Australia’s history.
-But slowly their numbers are increasing.
+There are not many Aboriginal politicians in Australia's history—yet.
+Their numbers are increasing.
 Below is a selection of Aboriginal politicians (for a full list check out Wikipedia).

 Linda Burney – 2016

 Before running for Barton, Burney was a member of the New South Wales Legislative Assembly representing Canterbury for the Australian Labor Party from 2003 to 2016.
 She was also Shadow Minister for Education and Shadow Minister for Aboriginal Affairs (after the 2019 federal election Shadow Minister for Indigenous Australians).

 During 2008 and 2009, Burney was National President of the Australian Labor Party.